-On October 15, 1997, prior to the closing of its Initial Public Offering, the Company established the Equity Compensation Plan for full-time employees, officers and directors of the Company and its subsidiaries.
-Effective in fiscal 2005, with the adoption of a new compensation policy, the options granted to directors of the Company were replaced by DSU (see "DSU Plan for Directors").
-All options currently held by the directors were granted before April 1, 2004.
-As further described below, effective April 19, 2011, directors who are not full-time employees or officers of the Company or its subsidiaries are no longer eligible to participate under the Equity Compensation Plan.
+In 1997, the Company established the Equity Compensation Plan for full-time employees, officers and directors of the Company and its subsidiaries.
+Effective in fiscal 2005, the options granted to directors of the Company were replaced by DSU (see "DSU Plan for Directors").
+Since April 2011, directors who are not full-time employees or officers of the Company or its subsidiaries are no longer eligible to participate under the Equity Compensation Plan.
 However the options previously granted to such directors remain exercisable in accordance with their terms and conditions.

-The terms, exercise price and number of Common Shares covered by each option, as well as the vesting periods of such options, are determined by the Corporate Governance Committee at the time the options are granted.
-The Equity Compensation Plan for options granted prior to July 31, 2007 provided that the exercise price may not be less than the closing price of the Common Shares on the TSX on the business day immediately preceding the date of grant.
+The terms, exercise price and number of Common Shares covered by each option, as well as the vesting periods of such options, are determined by the Corporate Governance and HR Committee at the time the options are granted.
+The Equity Compensation Plan for options granted prior to July 31, 2007, provided that the exercise price may not be less than the closing price of the Common Shares on the TSX on the business day immediately preceding the date of grant.
 For options granted thereafter, the Equity Compensation Plan provides that the exercise price may not be less than the volume weighted average trading price for the five trading days immediately preceding the date of grant.
 Options granted under the Equity Compensation Plan may not be assigned, and expire ten years from the date of grant, provided that should the expiration date for an option fall within a blackout period or within nine business days following the expiration of a blackout period, such expiration date shall be automatically extended to the tenth business day after the end of the blackout period.
+The exercise price can be paid in cash or through a "broker cashless exercise" procedure, whereby the reserve of Common Shares is deducted in full accordingly.
 The maximum number of Common Shares which may be optioned in favour of any single individual shall not exceed 5% of the total number of outstanding Common Shares.
 The maximum number of Common Shares which may be issuable at any time to insiders of the Company shall not exceed 10% of the total number of outstanding Common Shares at such time.
 Moreover, the maximum number of Common Shares issued to insiders of the Company within any one-year period shall not exceed 10% of the total number of outstanding Common Shares at such time.